Constructions of Binary Optimal Locally Repairable Codes via Intersection Subspaces: Construction by the intersection subspace

 Case (iii): Two of $\{\mathbf{h}^{iz}_{jz}\}^4_{z=1}$ belong to one block and the other two lie in a different block.
-Then their sum are not equal to zero by Lemma \ref{lem:independet}.
-Hence, $H^i_G$ satisfies the condition (3) in Lemma~\ref{lem:condition}.
+Then their sum is not equal to zero by Lemma \ref{lem:independet}, proving that $H^i_G$ satisfies the condition (3) in Lemma~\ref{lem:condition}.